 Dangers of a Low BMI

 A low BMI is dangerous because it indicates you are likely not eating a balanced, nutritious diet full of fruit, vegetables, lean protein, dairy and whole grains.
 This puts you at risk for essential nutrient deficiencies that can have long-term consequences for your health.
 For example, inadequate calcium intake can lead to weakened bones and osteoporosis, in which your bones fracture easily.
 Too little vitamin C can result in immunity problems and chronic illness and a lack of vitamin A can bring on vision problems.
-Underweight women may experience fertility problems and disruption of their menstrual cycle.
+Women with underweight may experience fertility problems and disruption of their menstrual cycle.

 Addressing Low BMI